Oliviavalen/thepipeline/elaborations/faq.md

   Like all Ds / Rw arrangements, everything is negotiated and discussed ahead of time.
 You can make adjustments at any time except for during a correction or task.
 I will **never** tell you to do something that hasn't already been agreed upon.
 Once something has been agreed upon, you are expected to follow through when given a command.
 Safewords are always in play.

   **5. Are there safewords?**
-  I use a color system.
+  We use a color system.
 Red = stop; yellow = I need to slow down or talk this out a little first; green = keep going.
 At this time, I cannot accommodate individual safewords for everyone.
 Get acquainted with the color system.

   **6. Can we have a friendship first or build an emotional connection first?**
   No. You're here because I advertised as efficiency-first.
 Dynamic first, emotions later / ongoing.
 If you want a "bond" first, go back into the sea of the thousands of online dommes posting.
 May the odds be ever in your favor.